MichaelCrowe11/chemistry-data-facto/VOICE_COMMANDS.md

 3. Click "Start Voice Commands"
 4. You'll see a "Listening" badge when active

+### Training Your First Custom Command

+1. Open the Voice Coding Panel (microphone icon in toolbar)
+2. Click the "Custom" tab to see the count of active commands
+3. Click "Train New Command"
+4. Fill in command details:
+   - **Name**: e.g., "Create React Component"
+   - **Description**: What it does
+5. Record 3-5 voice samples:
+   - Click "Record Sample" and speak naturally
+   - Try variations: "make a component", "create component", "new component"
+6. Choose action type:
+   - **Insert Code**: Paste a pre-written snippet
+   - **AI Generate**: Let AI create code from your instructions
+   - **Run Command**: Execute an editor function
+   - **Custom Script**: Write JavaScript with access to `onCodeInsert(code)` and `currentLanguage`
+7. Click "Create Command"

+Your custom command is now active and will respond to any of your trained phrases!

 ### Microphone Permissions

 If you see "Microphone access denied":